Alan9890/EEG-system/README.md

 # EEG-system
 A combination of a python GUI, NodeMCU/arduino code and a PCB design to create a system for acquisition of biological signals

-At this point, this project repository includes hardware schematics and circuit board layouts (Eagle CAD files), as well as user interface GUI (written in Python 3.6) which can do the following:
+At this point, this project repository includes hardware schematics, circuit board layouts (Eagle CAD files) and firmware (C++), as well as user interface GUI (Python 3.6) which can do the following:
 * Connect to a WiFi network and start data collection
 * Display real-time readings being collected by the hardware, as well as FFT (frequency spectrum) display.
 * Reset the device